Iran national football team: Stadiums

 Since 1972, Iran's national stadium has been Tehran's Azadi Stadium with a nominal capacity of 78,116 spectators.
 Azadi Stadium is the 28th largest association football stadium in the world, seventh in Asia and first in West Asia.
 A record was set in Azadi for the 1998 FIFA World Cup qualifier against Australia with over 128,000 in attendance.
 Since 1979, the government restricts Iranian women from entering the stadiums.
 However, FIFA condemned the move and wrote to Iranian Football Federation in June 2019.
 The federation in their letter gave deadline to uplift the restrictions and let women enter the stadiums.
-On 25 August 2019, deputy Sports Minister Jamshid Taghizadeh stated: "Women can go to Tehran's Azadi stadium to watch the match between Iran's national team and Cambodia in October for the Qatar World Cup qualifier.”
+On 25 August 2019, deputy Sports Minister Jamshid Taghizadeh stated: "Women can go to Tehran's Azadi stadium to watch the match between Iran's national team and Cambodia in October for the Qatar World Cup qualifier."
 After the death of Sahar Khodayari, select Iranian women were allowed to attend the match against Cambodia in October 2019.
-However, in March 2022, Iranian women were again blocked from entering the stadium for a World Cup qualifier.
+However, in March 2022, Iranian women were again blocked from entering the stadium for a FIFA World Cup qualifier.

 From 1942 to 1972, Amjadieh Stadium was Iran's national stadium.
-The other stadiums that Iran has been played international games are Bagh Shomal and Yadegar Emam Stadium (Tabriz), Takhti Stadium (Tehran), Enghelab Stadium (Karaj), Hafezieh Stadium (Shiraz), Takhti Stadium and Imam Reza Stadium (Mashhad).
+Other stadiums that Iran has played international games at are Bagh Shomal and Yadegar Emam Stadium (Tabriz), Takhti Stadium (Tehran), Enghelab Stadium (Karaj), Hafezieh Stadium (Shiraz), Takhti Stadium and Imam Reza Stadium (Mashhad).

 The Iran National Football Camp is the team's training ground.